 – Safety and security information

-Very broadly, these are the differences between assisted living and residential care in Missouri:
+The main differences between assisted living and residential care in Missouri are:

 – People in residential care must be able to evacuate without assistance.